liaz-stratoscale/strato-aws-examples/terraform/wordpress-3tier-app/readme.md

     **Menu** > **Account Management** > **Accounts** > select an account > **Create Project** > select existing Symphony edge network for this project

-    For more information about using VPC-enabled projects, see <link-to-public-doc>
+    For more information about using VPC-enabled projects, see link-to-public-doc.

 2. Create a **Tenant Admin user** that is associated the the project you just created: